loticdigital/airtable-mcp/README.md

 # Airtable MCP Server

 A Model Context Protocol server that provides tools for interacting with Airtable's API.
-This server enables programmatic management of Airtable bases, tables, fields, and records through Claude Desktop.
+This server enables programmatic management of Airtable bases, tables, fields, and records through Claude Desktop or other MCP clients.

 This MCP server features a specialized implementation that allows it to build tables in stages, leveraging Claude's agentic capabilities and minimizing the failure rate typically seen in other MCP servers for Airtable when building complex tables.
 It also includes system prompts that provide additional guidance for the LLM when leveraging projects in Claude Desktop.